AndrianAngel/Fast-Image-Preview-With-AHK-GDI-/README.md

 * 🗑️ Properly disposes of `hBitmap` using `Gdip_DisposeImage()` before loading new images
 * 🧽 Cleans up bitmap when hiding the preview (Ctrl release)
 * 🚮 Cleans up bitmap when no valid file path is detected
+* 🔚 Releases the COM object on script exit with `shellApp := ""`n hiding the preview (Ctrl release)
+* 🚮 Cleans up bitmap when no valid file path is detected
 * 🔚 Releases the COM object on script exit with `shellApp := ""`

 <br>